Ricci flow and the determinant of the Laplacian on non-compact surfaces

 \section{Introduction}

 A non-compact surface of finite topology $M$ has a natural compactification $\bar M$ to a surface with boundary obtained by attaching a circle `at infinity' to each end.
 To discuss asymptotic expansions of functions or sections of a vector bundle on $M,$ it is very convenient to pass to the compactification and make use of a {\bf boundary defining function} or {\bf bdf}.
-A boundary defining function for $Y,$ an open and closed subset of the boundary of $M,$ is a smooth non-negative function on $\bar M$ that is equal to zero precisely on $Y,$ and has non-vanishing differential on $Y.$ A bdf for $\pa M$ is known as a {\bf total boundary defining function}.
+A boundary defining function for $Y,$ a component of the boundary of $M,$ is a smooth non-negative function on $\bar M$ that is equal to zero precisely on $Y,$ and has non-vanishing differential on $Y.$ A bdf for $\pa M$ is known as a {\bf total boundary defining function}.

 \begin{definition} Let $\bar M$ be a compact surface with boundary.
 Assume that the connected components of the boundary of $M$ have been partitioned into `funnel ends' and `cusp ends'